 When you use the Global Shipping Program, you're responsible for getting packages safely to the US shipping center.
 If an item is damaged or lost after reaching the shipping center, you're protected from:

-- eBay Money Back Guarantee requests and PayPal Purchase Protection cases when:
+- eBay Money Back Guarantee requests when:

 - A buyer claims an item isn't received or

 - A buyer claims an item was damaged during shipping;

 - You win a case alleging damage or loss;